LLM Priors for ERM over Programs: Related Work

 {\bf Statistical query (SQ) learning and hardness of learning.\enspace} The SQ framework and its refinements~\citep{10.1145/293347.293351,10.1145/195058.195147,pmlr-v65-feldman17c,reyzin2020statisticalqueriesstatisticalalgorithms} yield lower bounds for many concept classes.
 Parity and related families have large SQ dimension under the uniform distribution, so any SQ learner needs exponentially many (tolerant) queries to achieve nontrivial correlation~\citep{10.1145/195058.195147,10.1145/3046674,klivans2007unconditional,klivans_et_al:LIPIcs.APPROX-RANDOM.2014.793,giapitzakis2025statisticalquerycomplexitylearning}.
 Intuitively, mini-batch SGD is itself approximately an SQ algorithm: each update averages a bounded statistic over samples~\citep{10.1145/3046674,doi:10.1137/16M1078471,NEURIPS2021_cc225865,barak2022hidden}.
 Hence, SQ lower bounds transfer directly to SGD, making its iteration complexity grow with the SQ dimension—exponentially for parities and pseudorandom families under the uniform distribution.
 Our analysis formalizes this connection, showing how SQ hardness induces exponential sample requirements for gradient-based methods.

-{\bf Gradient-based training on algorithmic reasoning.\enspace} Beyond worst-case bounds, a long line of work studies when expressive neural families are actually \emph{trainable} with SGD, separating representational power from optimization and sample efficiency~\citep{NEURIPS2019_5481b2f3,10.5555/3294996.3295003}.
-Empirically, SGD-trained neural networks often struggle on parity-like or compositional algorithmic tasks without strong inductive bias or very large data, even when the target is compactly describable~\citep{10.5555/3305890.3305998,pmlr-v80-safran18a,10.5555/3495724.3497433,barak2022hidden}.
-The ``grokking’’ phenomenon—delayed generalization after long training on small algorithmic datasets—further highlights the mismatch between the statistical optimum and what SGD discovers~\citep{PowerEtAl2022Grokking}.
+{\bf Gradient-based training on algorithmic reasoning.\enspace} This SQ perspective aligns with extensive empirical evidence: even when a neural family can represent the target compactly, SGD-trained networks often fail on parity-like and compositional algorithmic tasks without strong inductive bias or large data~\citep{10.5555/3305890.3305998,pmlr-v80-safran18a,10.5555/3495724.3497433,barak2022hidden}.
+More broadly, work on neural \emph{trainability} separates representational power from optimization and sample efficiency~\citep{NEURIPS2019_5481b2f3,10.5555/3294996.3295003}, and phenomena such as ``grokking''—delayed generalization after long training—highlight a gap between statistical optima and what SGD finds in practice~\citep{PowerEtAl2022Grokking}.
 These observations motivate alternatives that retain finite-class guarantees while improving practical search efficiency.

-{\bf LLM-guided optimization and evolutionary feedback.\enspace} Since the advent of LLMs, researchers have explored ways to elicit task solutions directly via prompting.
-One line of work is \emph{in-context learning} (ICL), where demonstrations—often with chain-of-thought—induce task procedures without parameter updates \citep{NEURIPS2020_1457c0d6,min-etal-2022-rethinking,wei2022chain}.
-Its learning capabilities have been analyzed in a series of papers~\citep{pmlr-v202-von-oswald23a,aky,shen2024do,dewynter2025incontextlearninglearning}.
-Beyond ICL, natural-language or symbolic feedback enables iterative propose--critique--revise loops (e.g., Self-Refine, Reflexion) and even \emph{textual gradients} that treat feedback as a search direction in discrete spaces \citep{10.5555/3666122.3668141,shinn2023reflexion,yuksekgonul2024textgradautomaticdifferentiationtext}.
-In parallel, evolutionary and neuro-symbolic approaches (SOAR, AlphaEvolve, LEGO) use LLMs to propose edits or modular building blocks, refined via mutation--selection \citep{pourcel2025selfimproving,novikov2025alphaevolvecodingagentscientific,AlphaEvolve2025,bhansali2024legolanguagemodelbuilding}.
-Within program synthesis, LLMs have been used to generate patches, tests, and rationales that guide iterative repair and verification \citep{chen2024teaching,wang2024learningfailureintegratingnegative,hu2025aprmctsimprovingllmbasedautomated}.
+{\bf LLM-guided search and iterative improvement.\enspace} Program synthesis and discrete search over programs has been studied for decades, and it has long been viewed as a difficult problem because the hypothesis space is combinatorial and brittle to small specification changes.
+The LLM era introduced a new primitive: strong \emph{language-conditioned priors} over discrete objects, which can be used as proposals in a search loop.
+A prominent thread uses iterative propose--critique--revise driven by natural-language feedback (e.g., Self-Refine, Reflexion), and related approaches treat feedback as an optimization signal, including so-called textual gradients \citep{10.5555/3666122.3668141,shinn2023reflexion,yuksekgonul2024textgradautomaticdifferentiationtext}.
+In parallel, evolutionary and neuro-symbolic frameworks use LLMs to propose edits or modular building blocks that are refined via mutation and selection \citep{pourcel2025selfimproving,novikov2025alphaevolvecodingagentscientific,AlphaEvolve2025,bhansali2024legolanguagemodelbuilding}.